KyberNetwork/hackathon-bounties/README.md

 We allow for arbitrage bots to take advantage and profit off market inefficiencies, either by directly interacting with our smart contracts, or through our recently announced [trading API](https://blog.kyber.network/introducing-the-kyber-trading-api-b30550645b74).

 ### 3. Payments
 Users can purchase virtual collectibles in the form of non-fungible tokens (NFTs) with any supported ERC20 token on Kyber.
 More broadly, any platform can widen their payment options from just Ether to include ERC20 tokens as well.
-Examples include Etheremon and Peepeth.
+Examples include Hodlmoon and Chainfuel.

 ### 4. Finance
 A number of financial DApps use Kyber as an on-chain price feed.
 The liquidity provided by Kyber’s reserves are also used for index fund rebalancing, as one can see in Betoken and MelonPort.